jradd/django-newproj-template/readme.md

 * zlib
 * Xapian

-Additionally, the [Vagrantfile](https://gist.github.com/3875868) calls on a Cookbook[(Chef-Cookbook-DjangoNewProj)](https://github.com/jbergantine/chef-cookbook-djangonewproj) intended to be used with this project which sets up a new Django project called _myproject_ in a virtual environment named _djangoproj_ and connects that to a PostgreSQL database called _django_db_.
+Additionally, the [Vagrantfile](https://gist.github.com/3875868) installs the recipes from a Chef Cookbook [(Chef-Cookbook-DjangoNewProj)](https://github.com/jbergantine/chef-cookbook-djangonewproj) intended to be used with this project which sets up a new Django project called _myproject_ in a virtual environment named _djangoproj_ and connects that to a PostgreSQL database called _django_db_.

 ## Assumptions